 I've been wanting to try mashed avocado in a quick bread recipe to see how it would turn out.
 I came across this avocado pumpkin muffin recipe on a bag of avocados and just switched it up a bit to my taste buds.
 They turned out crazy good, even the kids loved them!

 I love a really moist muffin and these didn't disappoint!
 There isn't the slightest hint of avocado in them, you get more of the pumpkin and cinnamon flavors and the perfect amount of sweetness from the mashed banana and brown sugar.

-I always use an unbleached flour in my baking and you can easily make these muffins gluten free by swapping out an all-purpose gluten free flour blend or even whole grain by using a whole grain flour.
-You’ll get a more nutty flavor and a little extra fiber with the whole grain swap.
+I always use an unbleached flour in my baking (King Arthur is my favorite) and you can easily make these muffins gluten free by swapping out an all-purpose gluten free flour blend or even whole grain by using a whole grain flour.
+You'll get a more nutty flavor and a little extra fiber with the whole grain swap.

 - 2 cups unbleached flour

 - 1 teaspoon baking soda